Carreau/one-extra-fact/_chapters_en/index.md

   - Common Spreadsheet Errors
     - What mistakes do people commonly make in spreadsheets?
     - How can we fix them?
+  - *Big Ideas*
+    - *What tidy data is and how it makes data processing easier*
+    - *What declarative (functional, vectorized, ...) programming is and why it's preferred*
+  - *Challenges*
+    - *Persuading researchers who already know how to program to take spreadsheets seriously*
+    - *Choice of tools: MS Office, OpenOffice, or Google Sheets?*

 - The Unix Shell
   - Introduction to the Unix Shell